 From my past work on Honda vehicles—as well as complaints from customers after I replaced their struts—I have concluded that if you replace the suspension struts, you should also replace the lower control arm, ball joint, and sway bar links, since they all seem to wear out together.

-I will discuss the tools you are going to need, with a short video; show you the whole step-by-set procedure on a longer video; and then describe the same steps in writing.
+I will discuss the tools you are going to need, with a short video; show you the whole step-by-step procedure in a longer video; then describe the same steps in writing.

 - A large metal punch.
 This is nice to have to hammer the CV axle shaft through the wheel hub without damaging the CV axle threads.

 - A standard ball joint press.
 It looks like a big C-clamp and applies the force to separate the ball joint from the steering knuckle.
 You can buy it (this one is good enough) or borrow it.

 - A lower ball joint press adapter made especially for the shape of the Honda steering knuckle.
 It consists of three pieces.
 Two fit over the steering knuckle and ball joint and let you press the ball joint out; the third piece helps you press the new ball joint in.
 This adapter is available on Amazon (see below).

 - A mechanical, air-driven, or electric impact driver.
 You will use it with a Phillips head attachment to remove the brake rotor screws.

 The 17-minute video will provide you with visual step-by-step help for completing this repair.
 The steps are also described lower down in the article.

 Removing the Brake Components and CV Axle Nut